jlesage/docker-baseimage/README.md

 intended to be mapped to a folder on the host.
 The goal is to write stuff outside the container and keep these data persistent.

+A lot of applications use the environment variables defined in the [XDG Base Directory Specification] to determine where to store various data.
+The baseimage sets these variables so they all fall under `/config/`:

+  * XDG_DATA_HOME=/config/xdg/data
+  * XDG_CONFIG_HOME=/config/xdg/config
+  * XDG_CACHE_HOME=/config/xdg/cache

+[XDG Base Directory Specification]: https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html

 ### $HOME Environment Variable

 The application is run under a user having its own UID.
 This user can't be used